teach-afp/www/input/lecture4.md

   Values of type `a` are in "negative position", i.e., they are given to the function (not produced by it).

-## Multi-parameter functions applied to multiple containers
+## Multi-parameter functions map to multiple containers

 * In a more general case, sometimes we would like to transform elements in a container (data type) based on applying a "*multi-parameter function*" to